Shoalwater Bay Administration Promotes Backlash Against Souvenir and Padgett for their Campaign Efforts.

 Administrators also attempted to mask their political motivations by telling WSP investigators to stop looking into the Sheriff’s campaign.
 Padgett’s campaign against Johnson was an issue that Mike Rogers remained angry about months after Johnson had lost the Sheriff’s race according to interviews.

-Human Resource Director Jesse Smith and Rogers had dealt extensively with the issue on several occasions during the campaign but decided to drop it as a focus even though all officers, including Souvenir and Padgett (for opposite reasons), considered the Sheriff Johnson controversy as a central driving force for what was happening.
+Human Resource Director Jesse Smith and Rogers had dealt with the issue on several occasions during the campaign but decided to drop it as a focus even though all officers, including Souvenir and Padgett (for opposite reasons), considered the Sheriff Johnson controversy as a central driving force for what was happening.

-It is not hard to surmise that sexual harassment could garner more sympathy in the eyes of some Council members.
-Also, highlighting Scott Johnson during an intensifying political race and shining the light on the Shoalwater Bay Administration’s actions to stifle Padgett’s first amendment rights during an election year did not serve their interests.
+Highlighting Scott Johnson during an intensifying political race and shining the light on the Shoalwater Bay Administration’s actions to stifle Padgett’s first amendment rights during an election year did not serve their interests.
 In fact, Robin Souvenir made this explanation a definitive part of his understanding as to why the administration had initiated actions against Robin and Matt during this period.

 Sarah Boggs: “I posted shit About Sheriff Johnson on Social Media.
 He (Sheriff) Called Robin to ask that I remove it.
 Robin said no. Johnson is such a f**king Idiot.
 HA HA HA HA HA HA.”